Federal Perkins Loan (ended September 30, 2017)

 - Cancellation provisions exist for certain types of employment or service;

 It is important to remember Perkins Loan eligibility was based on financial need, so therefore not all students were eligible for the Perkins Loan.
 Students were notified of their eligibility for a Perkins Loan on their financial aid award letter.

 Entrance and Exit Counseling

-The federal government requires that first-time Federal Perkins Loan borrowers participate in Entrance Counseling before receiving loan proceeds.
+The federal government required that first-time Federal Perkins Loan borrowers participate in Entrance Counseling before receiving loan proceeds.
 Entrance Counseling is a method of educating the borrower as to the interest rate, repayment terms, disbursement procedures, and other details involved with the loans.
 Entrance Counseling is conducted by the College.

->First-time Federal Perkins Loan borrowers, must complete Perkins Loan Entrance Counseling.
+First-time Federal Perkins Loan borrowers, must complete Perkins Loan Entrance Counseling.

 Accepting the Loan / Signing the MPN

 Students awarded and accepted Federal Perkins Loans was sent a detailed packet of Perkins information during the summer.
 Students were to read, complete, sign, and return certain documents from this packet before the start of classes.
 For first time Perkins borrowers, included in this packet was the Master Promissory Note (MPN), which must also be signed and returned.
 The same promissory note was used in future years to reflect additional borrowing if the student maintains eligibility for the Federal Perkins Loan program.
 To view a sample Perkin's Loan Master Promissory Note, click here.
 Students can view a copy of the Perkin's Rights and Responsibilities here.